Visualization

 - Tools:

-read_values confirms thresholds and ensures no cells were missed.
+write_formatapplies conditional formatting rules across the selected range.read_valuesconfirms thresholds and ensures no cells were missed.

 - Tip: Provide the exact percentile or thresholds to avoid ambiguity.